How to light your fire? Ferrocerium, reliable in all weather conditions & Flax tow

 Place the ferrocerium rod firmly on top of the tinder,

 Use the back of a knife or a scraper.
-Press firmly and make a sharp motion to "pull" sparks.
+Press firmly and make a sharp movement to "tear off" sparks.

-Scrape so that the sparks fly directly into the tinder.
+Scrape in such a way as to send the sparks directly into the tinder.

-If the material is good, it takes the first hit.
+If the material is good, it will set on the first try.

 5. Build the fire

-As soon as the tinder ignites, add fine kindling, then medium kindling, etc.
+As soon as the tinder catches fire, add small pieces of wood, then medium wood, etc.

-👉 Tip: Keep the scraper in a separate pocket to avoid accidentally wearing out the rod.
+👉 Tip: Keep the scraper in a separate pocket to avoid accidentally rubbing the stem.

-At Approche Libre, we use ferrocerium in real conditions.
+At Approche Libre , we use ferrocerium in real-world conditions .

-It is a simple and lightweight tool that has proven itself.
+It's a simple and lightweight tool that has proven its worth.

-It represents a significant safety feature when going into nature in winter: in the event of a problem, a simple fire can prevent hypothermia.
+It represents a significant safety benefit when going into nature in winter: in case of a problem, a simple fire can prevent hypothermia .

-Making your own flax tow: natural and effective tinder
+Making your own tinder from flax: the natural and effective tinder

-To light a fire with firesteel (ferrocerium), you absolutely need good natural tinder.
+To light a fire with a firesteel (ferrocerium), a good natural tinder is essential.
 Flax tow is a natural option and easy to produce yourself if you have access to the raw material in nature.

 Here's how to make it, step by step: